nf-core/nft-utils/docs/usage.md

 directory.
 Zip and Tar archives are currently supported.
 Tar archives can be compressed with any of these algorithms: gzip, gz, bzip2, bz2, xz, lz4, lzma, lzop, zstd.
-The choice of archive format and compression algorithm is based on the name of the archive.
+By default, the choice of archive format and compression algorithm is based on the name of the archive, but it can also be passed as an argument.

 You are responsible for deleting the data in the `cleanup` phase.